5 Variant QC

 We can see most of these SNVs have relatively low rates of missing data.

-We can see how many variants would be discarded if we used the conventional 5% threshold:
+We can see what fraction of variants would be discarded if we used the conventional 5% threshold:

 sum(vmiss$f_miss > 0.05)/nrow(vmiss)

-At this threshold we will discard a very small fraction of our variants.
+At this threshold we will discard 6387 variants, which we can see is a very small fraction of the variants we have.
 We can therefore be satisfied that, in general, there are no major issues with our call rates.

 In our downstream analyses, we can exclude variants with >5% missing data by adding the option --geno 0.05 to PLINK.